repairvision/repairvision.github.io/_pages/gettingstarted/index.md

 1. Import Video on Demand System (UML) Project via SVN repository:
    * __{{ exampleproject }}__
-1. Proceed with the [3.1](Step 3.1: Opening the Model Editor) to test ReVision.
+1. Proceed with the [steps below starting with step 3.1](Step 3.1: Opening the Model Editor) to test ReVision.

 ### Quick Introduction